 Lanyard Breakaway Switch Safety Alert

-Lanyard breakaway switch general owner inspection alert for Caravans and trailers over 2000kg only.
+Breakaway Safety Lanyard Switch general owner inspection alert for Caravans and trailers over 2000kg only.

-Safety switch lanyards are approximately 120cm long.
-On the other hand, safety chains are 64cm long.
+Safety switch lanyards are approximately 120cm long, whilst safety chains are 64cm long.

-Surprisingly, when lanyards are installed incorrectly, it is impossible to disengage the breakaway pin, as intended.
+Surprisingly, most breakaway lanyards are installed incorrectly, making it impossible to disengage the breakaway pin as intended.

-The manufacturer perfectly matches breakaway lanyards with safety chains.
+Do manufacturers perfectly match breakaway lanyards with safety chains?

-When the pin is pulled, safety chains are approaching full extension of the safety chains.
+When the pin is pulled automatically from the switch, safety chains are approaching full extension of the safety chains.

-Further, this test is efficiently completed by attaching your chains to the tow bar and push your rig backwards.
+Further, this test can be manually completed by attaching your chains to the tow bar and pushing your rig backward on the jockey wheel.

-In extreme circumstances, electric brakes are not engaged when the caravan or trailer to becomes detached from the tow vehicle.
+In extreme circumstances, electric brakes are not engaged when the caravan or trailer detaches from the tow vehicle.

 The minimum period for an electric brake system application is 15 minutes.